 Read More >

-Enroll in a reputed test prep such as Manya – The Princeton Review and start your right preparation.
+Enroll in a reputed GMAT coaching such as Manya – The Princeton Review and start your right preparation.
 And to improve your score, target your weaknesses.
 Devote study time to every section, but you should spend the highest number of prep hours on the areas which you find challenging to deal with.

 It is recommended to start studying at least three months before you take the exam.
 The sooner you start the better are your chances of scoring well on the GMAT.
 Rest depends on the student as each student is different and thus, requires different time and approach.